-Initial Application - To allow the deduction, qualifying expenses in excess of \$35 per month must be verified.
+Initial Application - To allow the deduction, qualifying expenses of more than \$35 per month must be verified.
 If requested verification is not provided, the expense will not be allowed.
-Households may report expenses in excess of the standard medical deduction, making actual medical expenses the better option.
+Households may report expenses of more than the standard medical deduction, making actual medical expenses the better option.
 When a client opts for actual expenses, all medical expenses must be verified.

-Recertification (Renewal) - Households will remain eligible for the standard medical deduction at renewal as long as the AU reports they still have allowable medical expenses in excess of \$35 per month.
+Recertification (Renewal) - Households will remain eligible for the standard medical deduction at recertification as long as the AU reports they still have allowable medical expenses of more than \$35 per month.
 Verification will not be required unless the client's statement is questionable.
-If the standard medical deduction was previously allowed but the A/R failed to report medical expenses on the Alternate recertification form (i.e. did not respond to the medical expense section or checked NO expenses), a telephone contact to determine whether medical expenses will continue is required.
+If the standard medical deduction was previously allowed but the AU failed to report medical expenses on the recertification form (i.e. did not respond to the medical expense section or checked NO expenses), a telephone contact to determine whether medical expenses will continue is required.
 If the client cannot be reached by telephone, the case manager will leave a message (when possible) and document the agency's attempt to follow up.
 The case manager will send the Verification Checklist (VCL) allowing 10 days for the household to respond.
 If there is no response, the standard medical deduction will be removed, and the case will be completed without the deduction.
 When the client opts for actual expenses, all medical expenses must be verified.

 Interim Change - There are no new reporting requirements for medical expenses.
-Verification will be required when the household reports new medical expenses that would qualify the AU for the standard or report expenses in excess of the standard.
+Verification will be required when the household reports new medical expenses that would qualify the AU for the standard or report expenses more than the standard.
 If requested verification is not provided, the expense will not be allowed as a deduction.